Real Broker operates on an 85/15 commission structure.

 Direct vs. Indirect Sponsorship Income

 Direct income comes from agents in your Tier 1.
+Indirect income can come from agents deeper in your network, but only if the corresponding tier is unlocked.

 What Counts, and What Doesn’t, Toward Your Earnings